python/cpython/Doc/library/formatter.rst

 .. index:: single: HTMLParser (class in htmllib)

 This module supports two interface definitions, each with multiple implementations.
-The *formatter* interface is used by the :class:`HTMLParser` class of the :mod:`htmllib` module, and the *writer* interface is required by the formatter interface.
+The *formatter* interface is used by the :class:`~HTMLParser.HTMLParser` class of the :mod:`htmllib` module, and the *writer* interface is required by the formatter interface.